 Click the dropdown menus below to learn more about our upcoming audition process and for casting breakdowns!

 Actors Theatre of Little Rock announces auditions for Season Three.
-Auditions will be held BY APPOINTMENT on Saturday, January 4th and Sunday, January 5th.
+Auditions will be held BY APPOINTMENT on Saturday, March 29 and Sunday, March 30.
 Audition appointments can be made and questions answered by emailing CASTING@ACTORSTHEATRELR.ORG.

 Auditions will be held at Actors Theatre @ Quapaw Quarter UMC (1601 S Louisiana St, Little Rock, AR 72206), and appointments will begin at 10:00am on Saturday and 1:00pm on Sunday.